All I can say is ouch!

 Thank you for the information, it's much appreciated, and I hope everyone heals well.

 You are never too old for a happy childhood.
-Muddy is a state of happiness :-)
+Temporarily fed up of the mud :/

 Become a Full Member and help support the site.

 Figs contain fumocoumarins that can cause this reaction, it doesn't happen to everyone but it happens.
 Most Umbelliferae are capable of causing phytophotodermatitis but hogweed is the best known and most damaging in the UK.
 The African "blister bush" is the worst supposedly.
 Orange, lemon and bergamot plants supposedly also cause it